Rumie/byte-authoring/docs/guide/readme.md

 # Guide

-Rumie is offering documentation on for Byte Authoring.
+Rumie is offering documentation on Byte Authoring.
 Bytes are microlearning experiences, less than 10 minutes long and delivering one learning objective at a time.

 This documentation will provide the necessary information to better understand the process of creation of Bytes, various learning objectives and approval guidelines necessary to deploy the Bytes for learners.